yeyupiaoling/Whisper-Finetune/README_en.md

 ## Web deploy

-`--host` specifies the address where the service will be started, here `0.0.0.0`, which means any address will be accessible. `--port`specifies the port number to use. `--model_path` specifies Transformers model. ~~`--num_workers` specifies how many threads to use for concurrent inference, which is important in Web deployments where multiple concurrent accesses can be inferred at the same time.
-See this program for more parameters.~~
+`--host` specifies the address where the service will be started, here `0.0.0.0`, which means any address will be accessible. `--port`specifies the port number to use. `--model_path` specifies Transformers model.

 ```shell
 python infer_server.py --host=0.0.0.0 --port=5000 --model_path=models/whisper-tiny-finetune-ct2